Skip to main content

 • Flagging and traffic control -- when traffic must stop or alternate, trained flaggers are required

 If the construction company cut corners on any of these requirements and an accident resulted, they may be liable.
-Private contractors do not have sovereign immunity, so you can sue them directly in civil court.
+Private contractors do not have sovereign immunity, so you can sue them directly in civil court with no cap on damages.

 NCDOT